‘Luke Cage’ Star Mike Colter Lends His Support To ‘Guardians Of The Galaxy’ Director James Gunn

-After a slew of other Hollywood stars have come forward in defense of Guardians of The Galaxy Director, James Gunn, Mike Colter, star of Marvel’s newer hit series on Netflix, Luke Cage can now be added to the bunch of celebrities remarking on Gunn’s abrupt firing from Disney due to what has been seen as offensive past Twitter posts.
-Here at the Inquisitr, the reactions from several big name stars were reported earlier into the controversial firing.
-Now CBR, part of the Premium Network, has reported on actor Mike Colter’s tweet to James Gunn.
+Many Hollywood stars have come forward in defense of Guardians of The Galaxy Director James Gunn in the wake of his abrupt firing from Disney due to what was seen as offensive past Twitter posts.
+Mike Colter, star of Marvel’s hit series on Netflix, Luke Cage, can now be added to the bunch of celebrities remarking on Gunn’s tweets and his firing.
+The director was dismissed earlier this month due to resurfaced tweets for which Gunn had reportedly apologized for years ago.

-Best known of his most recent part as Luke Cage in Marvel’s Luke Cage, American actor Mike Colter, 41 years-old, has also played the part of Lemond Bishop in hit television series The Good Wife, Malcolm Ward in Ringer, and various other portrayals.
-Colter took to Twitter today, addressing James Gunn directly in a reply to Gunn’s own post.
-Colter’s words seem to illustrate the idea that perhaps his opinion is that the director will one day find himself reinstated at Disney, as he said, “I feel like in time they will reinstate you.
+Best known for his most recent part as Luke Cage in Marvel’s Luke Cage, 41-year-old American actor Mike Colter has also played the part of Lemond Bishop in the hit television series The Good Wife and Malcolm Ward in Ringer.
+Colter took to Twitter today, addressing Gunn directly in a reply to the director’s own posts apologizing for his past comments.

+CBR reported on Colter’s post.
+The actor’s wording indicated he thinks the director will one day be back in good standing at Disney:

+“I feel like in time they will reinstate you.
 Fingers crossed.
 I don’t feel like every past comment from years ago should be grounds for dismissal.
 Everyone is on notice now.
 You deserve a fresh start and a clean slate.
 And i bias bc you make great films.”
-Screen Rant recently posted an article, about the rumored meeting between Disney and James Gunn.

 Hey James.
 I feel like in time they will reinstate you.
 Fingers crossed.
 I don’t feel like every past comment from years ago should be grounds for dismissal.
 Everyone is on notice now.
 You deserve a fresh start and a clean slate.
 And i bias bc you make great films????????♂️